juhasev/sample-ninja-help/financial-reports.md

 ## Financial Reports

 Financial Reports help you understand recruitment costs and ROI and where to optimize your recruitment spending.
 Each report can be toggled to display either averages or totals.
+Additionally you may specify filters to look at certain segments of panelists.

+#### ADD FILTER

+**Time in Panel**

+This allows you to filter panelists based on their length of membership in the Panel over a given period.

+**Activity in period**

+This allows you to filter panelists based on their last activity over a given period.

+**Query filter**

+> This gives unprecedented reporting possibilities to interrogate the recruitment data by age, gender, salary, education etc. The possibilities are endless.
+Do you recruit Young females earning $45,000+ from a particular recruitment source, and are they the best of this target group? etc

 ### DASHBOARD